kpetremann/mqtt-exporter/README.md

 Simple and generic Prometheus exporter for MQTT.
 Tested with Mosquitto MQTT and Xiaomi sensors.

-It exposes metrics from MQTT message out of the box (you just need to specify the target if not on localhost).
+It exposes metrics from MQTT message out of the box.
+You just need to specify the target if not on localhost.

 MQTT-exporter expects a topic and a flat JSON payload, the value must be numeric values.

-It also provides message counters for each MQTT topic (since PR #5):
+It also provides message counters for each MQTT topic:
 ```
 mqtt_message_total{instance="mqtt-exporter:9000", job="mqtt-exporter", topic="zigbee2mqtt_0x00157d00032b1234"} 10
 ```